aws-quickstart/cdk-eks-blueprints/docs/addons/fluxcd.md

         targetRevision: "<<YOUR_TARGET_REVISION>>",
         path: "<<YOUR_FLUX_SYNC_PATH>>",
         fluxVerifyMode: "head",
-        // This is the name of your kubernetes secret to be created by `ExternalSecret` shown in step 3.
+        // This is the name of the kubernetes secret to be created by `ExternalSecret` shown in step 3.
         fluxSecretRefName: "repository-creds"
     },
     bootstrapValues: {
         "region": "us-east-1"
     },
   }),
   new ExternalOperatorSecretAddon(),
 ];